-You get caught up in the heat of the moment, and have sex without contraception.
+You get caught up in the heat of the moment and have sex without contraception.
 Maybe the condom breaks, you forgot to take your regular birth control, or worst case, you were sexually assaulted.
-Regardless how it happens, unprotected sex can cause an unplanned pregnancy.
+Regardless how it happens, unprotected vaginal intercourse can cause unplanned pregnancy.
 This can be a scary experience, but Southwestern Public Health can help with something called emergency contraception (EC).

 What is it?

-- EC are pills that women can take to prevent a pregnancy from happening
+- Emergency contraception is a pill that women can take to prevent a pregnancy from happening

-- Public health stocks a brand of EC called Plan B
+- Southwestern Public Health stocks a brand of EC called Plan B

 - Plan B can be used up to 5 days after unprotected sex, but the sooner it is taken the more effective it is